 At the moment most of communication was e-mail based send straight to the team that looks after GeDA.
 However we wish to change that to make this knowledge available to others and hence we've created a new Google Group where you can discuss all GeDA matters.

-GeDA has documentation wiki, which we are in the process of reviewing and updating.
+GeDA has documentation wiki, which we are continuously reviewing and updating.

 If you would like to contact us directly please use our feedback form.